 Orthographic Levenshtein distance 20 distractor (OLD20D) In this context, the term "distractor" refers to the nonword formed by filling in the incorrect letter (e.g., tometo).
 Thus, OLD20D quantifies the orthographic neighborhood density of the distractor in a similar way as for the target (i.e., OLD20).
 Because the target and distractor are identical except for one letter, both measures will be highly correlated.
-Nevertheless, the potential importance of this variable was illustrated by Heyman et al. (2015), who found a strong inhibitory effect of the neighborhood size of the distractor when controlling for the neighborhood size of the target.
+Nevertheless, the potential importance of this variable was illustrated by Heyman et al. (2015), who found a strong inhibitory effect of the neighborhood size of the target.
 That is, response times were slower when the distractor had many close orthographic neighbors.